What Exactly is “Normal Wear and Tear”?

 Managing Security Deposit Deductions

-One of the main reasons landlords should distinguish between wear and tear and damages is to determine which repairs are tenant responsibilities and thus deductible from the security deposit.
+One of the main reasons landlords should distinguish between wear and tear and damages is to determine which repairs are tenant responsibilities and thus deductible from the security deposit aswell as any unpaid rent.

 - Itemized Deductions: Be transparent by providing tenants with an itemized list of deductions, detailing what was deducted and why.
 Transparency helps prevent disputes and reassures tenants that you’re acting fairly.

-- Repairing vs. Replacing: Sometimes, it’s more cost-effective to repair minor issues than to replace them entirely.
+- Repairs vs. Replacement: Sometimes, it’s more cost-effective repairs for minor issues than to replace them entirely.
 For example, a small carpet stain may be spot-cleaned rather than replacing the whole carpet.

 - State-Specific Guidelines: Each state has its own rules regarding what constitutes wear and tear and damage, as well as timeframes for returning security deposits.
 Adhering to these regulations can help you stay compliant and protect your rights.